Out of the past: Oct. 2

 Contracts aggregating $34,769.37 for seven additional blocks of paving in Cape Girardeau were awarded to Keller & Haas, local contractors, by the City Council yesterday; the projects and winning bids are Frederick from Good Hope to College, $14,549.62; Henderson from Harmony to Independence, $10,541.75; Henderson from Broadway to Harmony, $5,662, and Merriwether from Sprigg to Frederick, $4,015.

-The opening gun in the Republican presidential race in ape Girardeau County was fired last night at Common Pleas Courthouse, when three speakers — two women and a man — in enthusiastic addresses predicted the success of the ticket in November; the rally at the park was a climax to the day school of instruction for women voters, which was attended by more than 100 persons from this and adjoining counties.
+The opening gun in the Republican presidential race in Cape Girardeau County was fired last night at Common Pleas Courthouse, when three speakers — two women and a man — in enthusiastic addresses predicted the success of the ticket in November; the rally at the park was a climax to the day school of instruction for women voters, which was attended by more than 100 persons from this and adjoining counties.

 Southeast Missourian librarian Sharon Sanders compiles the information for the daily Out of the Past column.
 She also writes a weekend column called “From the Morgue” that showcases interesting historical stories from the newspaper.